zhushun0008/IntroductionBigDataWithApacheSpark_CS100_1x_UCberkeley/README.md

-# IntroductionBigDataWithApacheSpark_CS100_1x_UCberkeley
-Three Goals for this Course.BerkeleyX: CS100.1x Introduction to Big Data with Apache Spark
+# BerkeleyX: CS100.1x Introduction to Big Data with Apache Spark
+## Three Goals for this Course.
+1. Learn all the mateirals from this course
+2. Finish all assignments
+3. Record my weakness for this course
+    * Programming's aspect such as regular expression
+    * Spark's aspect such as framework, functions